linode/docs/docs/guides/tools-reference/tools/linux-ping-command/index.md

 [...]
     {{< /output >}}

 - Flood a network with hundreds of ping requests using the `-f` option.
 This is a useful option for testing network performance under a heavy load.
-Be aware that this option requires you to run *ping* as the root user or using `sudo`:
+Be aware that this option requires you to run *ping* as the root user or use `sudo`:

         sudo ping -f localhost

 ## Display Options for the ping Command

 This section covers a few more useful options for the *ping* command.
-The options here are ones that are useful when you want to control the way that *ping* displays results rather than how it gets them.
+The options here are useful when you want to control the way that *ping* displays results rather than how it gets them.

 - Limit the display to just the summary statistics by adding the `-q` option to the *ping* command.
 This option quiets the lines of packet information and just displays the lines of summary when the *ping* instance stops: